yasuf/react-opinionated-folder-structure/README.md

 # React Opinionated Folder Structure

-This project is an opinionated folder structure for React projects.
+An opinionated folder structure for React projects.

 The motivation is to create a folder structure that you can start with and focus on the features to build instead of folder conventions.

-This project is based on React's `create-react-app` and has a set of folders as an example on how you can setup your project.
+This is based on React's `create-react-app`.

 ## Getting started